Drynok/fhome_ha/README.md

 # Futurehome backend software engineer home assignment.

-This projet implements a HTTP server with worker pool to spread the load.

 Task definition:

 For your home assignment, we want you to build a Go web server that